Yegorich555/web-ui-pack/README.md

 ## Why the package is so big

 It's developed with [Typescript](https://www.typescriptlang.org/) and has huge built-in documentation (JSDoc).
-Every method,property,event is documented well so you don't need extra resource to take an example to implement or configure elements.
+Every method,property,event and even local variables are documented well so you don't need extra resource to take an example to implement or configure elements.
 In build-result without comments you will see that it's small-enough

 ## Installing & usage

 1. Install with npm `npm install web-ui-pack`
-2. Add `import WUPPopupElement from "web-ui-pack";` into any file (`main.js` for example)
+2. Add `import { WUPPopupElement } from "web-ui-pack";` into any file (`main.js` for example)
 3. Call `WUPPopupElement.$use()` to register HTML tag into web-browser
 4. For usage with React see [CODESTYLE.md](CODESTYLE.md) (for other frameworks it's very similar)
 5. For usage with HTML + VSCode extend VSCode settings